aanassor1/Lecture-Schedule-Database-API/README.md

 ### Description

-In the later semester of my second year in university, we were tasked with creating an in-depth Java Spring Web Application that involve using databases.
+In the later semester of my second year in university, we were tasked with creating a database that stores the schedules of lecturers and their sessions.
+The database would then be able to be modified using Java's Spring REST API.

-This task was based on a football league.
-We had to create base classes (Fixture, League, Player, Statistics, Team) and set the relationship for each of them in the database (one-to-many, many-to-many, many-to-one).

 Controllers had to be created to control each of these classes for creation and deletion in the database.
-An additional controller also displays the different objects on a web app view to the user.

-Repositories was also used to give the ability to look for different objects using their id, name etc.
+Repositories was also used to give the ability to look for different objects using their id, name etc. and to give lists to the user.

 ### Installation